-Solar incentives are designed to mitigate the cost of installing solar panels on your home.
-This category of financial incentives is in place to encourage more Americans to convert their home partially or fully to renewable energy.
-You might qualify for several types of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of Illinois and others from the federal government.
-Categories of solar incentives include:
+Solar incentives mitigate the cost of installing solar panels on your home.
+Financial incentives like these are in place to encourage more people to convert their home partially or fully to renewable energy.
+You might qualify for different types of incentives, including cash back, discounts or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the Illinois government and others from the federal government.
+Some solar incentives you might qualify for are:

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

-The ITC was originally for 30% of the total cost of installing solar panels, although that number has fluctuated slightly over time between 26-30%.
+The ITC initially applied to 30% of the cost of solar system installation, although that number has fluctuated slightly over the years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
-The total cost of installation includes the panels themselves as well as the cost of accessories, labor and equipment.
+The cost of installation includes the panels themselves as well as the cost of equipment, labor and accessories.
 There is no maximum amount you can claim.
-The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
+The ITC applies to solar panels installed after January 1, 2006 on your primary or secondary residence.
 The residence must be owned by you and in the United States.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Hazel Crest solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Hazel Crest solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

-There are often also state solar incentives in addition to those provided by the federal government.
-Tax credits, rebates and more might be available at a more local level.
-Certain incentives are ongoing, while others are available for a limited time.
-They may be given by the Illinois government, or by your county or municipality.
+Not all solar incentives are federal; tax credits, rebates and more may be offered at the state and local level.
+Some incentives are ongoing, while others may only be available for a limited time.
+Incentives might be offered by the Illinois government, or by your county or municipality.